 Sitio Gourita - Brazil - Natural - Espresso

-Sitio Gourita is located in the Nova Resende region of Sul de Minas, Brazil and the farm is owned by Mr. Edison Ferreira Cardoso.
-Edison began his story in the coffee culture at an early age, when he started working for a large farm in Nova Resende.
-Edison’s father, José Ferreira Cardoso, had already tried twice to start a coffee production on the family's property, but he was not successful.
-The crops of 1979 and 1981 were severely impacted by the prevalent frost, and Jose decided to stop the coffee production and only focus on the dairy cattle as his primary activity.
+Edison began his story in the coffee industry at an early age, where he started working for a large farm in Nova Resende.
+Edison’s father, José, had tried twice before to begin coffee production on the family's property, but he was not successful.
+The crops of 1979 and 1981 were severely impacted by the prevalent frost, and Jose decided to stop the coffee production and only focus on the dairy cattle as his primary income source.
 After Edison became interested in coffee farming, in 1986 he convinced his father to give coffee a second chance.
-This is when he started work at Sitio Gourita and ever since there has been no looking back.
+So began coffee production at Sitio Gourita and there has been no looking back since.

 Mr. Edison Ferreira Cardoso, from Fazena Sitio Gourita.